tjs23/nuc_processing/README.txt

 IMPORTANT: If the files for the genome index and the corresponding restriction enzyme (RE) cut location files have not been created they will be generated automatically by NucProcess so long as the -f option is specfied.
-This option specifies the location of complete chromosomal sequences in FASTQ format, typically by using a wildcard specification.
+This option specifies the location of complete chromosomal sequences in FASTA format, typically by using a wildcard specification.
 Once these files are present the -f option need not be specified, but it will not trigger the re-creation of the files unless the -m or -x options are used (or if files are deleted).